karl-/athensworks.github.io/source/events/index.markdown

 footer: true
 ---

-Athenswork Showcase
+Everything Local
 -------------------
-*March TBD*
+*March 22nd, 6 pm to 8 pm*

 Learn about what the members of Athensworks and Athens community are up to.
-This is an open event where we ask people to give 3-5 minute presentations about they they or their company is working on.
+This is an open event where we ask people to give one minute presentations about they or their company is working on.
 There will be a time for people to mingle with participants throughout the evnt.
 All types of projects welcome.

-Signups available shortly.

-Highlights include:

-* Ridge Runner Coffee
-* Athensworks members
-* Innovation Center
+If you have a project, [Apply to Present](https://docs.google.com/a/rickychilcott.com/spreadsheet/viewform?formkey=dElRVVg1SmpMSGliOUhNTVQ2cG5FR3c6MQ) at Everything Local.
+Submit this form by Saturday, March 16 to be considered for one of the sixty-second presentation spots.
+We’re looking for projects the general public will find interesting or significant.
+We won’t consider the financial, strategic, or organizational details of your project.

+If you want to share this with your friend, checkout out the [Everything Local Facebook Event](https://www.facebook.com/events/455622807841186/)

 Hack Night
 ----------